mfiles music files mfiles film music

 • Return to the Blue Lagoon

-• Conan the Barbarian - also for John Marius, this early soundtrack shows a remarkable talent for portraying archetypal characters and employs 24 French horns and a large percussion section
+• Conan The Barbarian - also for John Marius, this early soundtrack shows a remarkable talent for portraying archetypal characters and employs 24 French horns and a large percussion section

 • Conan the Destroyer - the inevitable sequel